voltrondata-labs/benchmarks/README.md

-This package contains Python macro benchmarks for Apache Arrow, as well as benchmarks that execute and record the results for both the Arrow C++ micro benchmarks and the Arrow R macro benchmarks (which are found in the [arrowbench](https://github.com/ursacomputing/arrowbench) repository).
+This package contains Python macro benchmarks for Apache Arrow, as well as benchmarks that execute and record the results for both the Arrow C++ & Java micro benchmarks and the Arrow R macro benchmarks (which are found in the [arrowbench](https://github.com/ursacomputing/arrowbench) repository).
 These benchmarks use the
 [Conbench runner](https://github.com/ursacomputing/conbench) for